All posts

 • No monthly fees on the Starter plan.

-• Multiple accounts and cards — Relay allows creating separate sub-accounts for operations, taxes, profit, and owner's pay within a single banking relationship.
+• Sub-accounts for cash management — separate buckets for operations, taxes, profit, and owner's pay within one banking relationship.

 📊